Kalan-Lab/Ancestral_BGC_Exansions_Study/README.md

 *Note, names of files/paths in the repo or in scripts/files were occassionally changed to be more interpretable for viewers of this git repository.*

+The file **Supplementary_Figures.pdf** contains some additional figures related to the study.
+They might not be properly displayed on GitHub so downloading might be needed.

 ## Directory stucture:

 * **01_BacterialPhylum_Genome_Selection**: Code for selection of species-level representative genomes from five bacterial phyla (Actinomycetota, Bacillota, Cyanobacteriota, Myxococcota, and Pseudomonadota) for investigation of BGC content and associations with other genomic/ecological factors (Table S1).